Greenville area residents ask about treatment and prevention for periodontal gum disease

 - Eat a healthy diet.
 Nutrition is a major part of oral health.
 Sugary foods and beverages feed bacteria and create acid that can eat away at the enamel and lead to cavities.
 A healthy diet can help keep your teeth (and your entire body) healthy.

-For patients who do develop periodontal disease, we offer ozone therapy.
+For guests who do develop periodontal disease, we offer ozone therapy.
 During this safe, holistic treatment, ozonated water and gas can be used to clean below the gum line to remove bacteria and infection

 For more information on prevention and treatment of periodontal gum disease, call us today.